-There are times in our lives ‘where the pressures that be’ cause one to seek some form of relief, aid, assistance, relaxation and/or solitude.
+There are times in our lives ‘where the pressures that be’ cause one to seek some relief, relaxation and/or solitude.
 At any rate my woodshop is just that escape.
 Its like this vessel which I step into and escape to the betterworlds.

 So during one of my most recent voyages, I cut the blades out of two chisels.
-Being the re-purpose individual that I am simply could not throw away the handles left over.
+Being the re-purpose individual that I am, I couldn’t throw away the handles.

 I initially attempted to leave the remaining portion of the tool tang protruding from the red handle.
 I was going to shorten it up a bit and just leave it there as I did in the earlier mallet.
 Well impatience ruined that idea.
 Got the piece too hot by being too aggressive with the angle grinder.
-That now, hot piece of tang shifted in the molten plastic portion of the handle.
+Of course, the plastic softened up around that tang and allowed the tang to be pulled out.

 As a result, you can see my hole is off-centered.